am-explore/log_anomaly_detection/README.md

            -5.357000 -0.674000 -0.001797  0.000000  0.671100  5.321000

 A technique for detecting anomalies in seasonal univariate time series where the input is a series of <timestamp, count> pairs.
-Data is roughly normally distributed but I reject Zero Hypothesis.
 The p-value is significant and it's Alternative Hypothesis.
 Here can be 95% confidence that the mean of the CPU utilization of this dataset between 50.02 and 50.03 percent, or most of the time CPU was used around 50% or so.

         t.test(h$cpu_usage )